Discover the key to lowering your cholesterol – and keeping it low.

 How can Spencer Private Hospitals help?

-Spencer Private Hospitals have built a reputation for providing gold standard private healthcare services in East Kent, so if you’re worried about your cholesterol levels and want to take a simple blood test our team is ready to take your call.
-We can advise you on the diet and exercise regime you should follow, and also offer you a comprehensive health screening programme.
-Find more information about health screen programmes here.
+Spencer Private Hospitals have built a reputation for providing gold standard private healthcare services in East Kent, so if you’re worried about your cholesterol levels and would like a test, we're here to help.
+We can also advise you on the diet and exercise regime you should follow.

-We have a 22 bed hospital in Margate and a consulting suite in Ashford, and both facilities are ready to help you enjoy a full and healthy life.
-To make an appointment with one of our consultants in Margate, please call 01843 234 555, or if you’d prefer to visit us in Ashford, call 01233 616 201.
+We have a 22 bed hospital in Margate and consulting suites in Ashford and Canterbury.
+These facilities are ready to help you enjoy a full and healthy life.
+To make an appointment with one of our consultants in Margate, please call 01843 234 555, for Ashford, call 01233 616 201 and for Canterbury, 01227 206 700.
 You can also email us using the enquiry form on our contact page.
 We look forward to hearing from you.